theztefan/ghas-alert-mapper/README.md

 The alerts are a match when the following criteria are met:

+- Matching level`exact`: The alerts are a match when the following criteria are
+  met:
   - The secret provider is the same.
   - The secret type is the same.
   - The secret itself is the same.
   - The number of locations where the secret is found is the same.
+- Matching level `loose`: The alerts are a match when the following criteria are
+  met:
+  - The secret provider is the same.
+  - The secret type is the same.
+  - The secret itself is the same.

 #### Code Scanning Alerts